 Associate Professor & Department Chair

-White Hall 021-B
+White Hall 021-A

 I was born almost exactly in the middle of Utah, which is a strange and wonderful place to fall into.
-At the University of Utah I had several fascinating part-time jobs: ski instructor, volunteer forest ranger, cashier at a gas station that was robbed repeatedly (but fortunately never while I was around) and night watchman at a federal halfway house that was shut down because the inmates kept escaping (but fortunately never while I was around).
-In the midst of these adventures I signed up for a class for the sole reason of satisfying a GE requirement, and ended up falling in love with something called “philosophy,” which I had never even heard of before.
-PHIL 101, MWF 9-9.50, Orson Spencer Hall Auditorium, Professor Peter Y. Windt.
-This fatal encounter led to grad school first at Villanova and then at Emory, then a variety of teaching gigs—Georgia State, U. of Hartford, Penn State, Monmouth U., and finally WCSU.I’m very grateful that I get to work with the amazing faculty and students here to bring the philosophy and humanistic studies programs up to their full potential.
+At the University of Utah while I dabbled in various part-time jobs--ski instructor, volunteer forest ranger, cashier at a gas station that was repeatedly robbed (but fortunately never while I was around) and night watchman at a halfway house that was shut down because the inmates kept escaping (but fortunately never while I was around)--I also took classes in just about everything since I had no idea of what I wanted to do with my life.
+One of the classes I stumbled into my freshman year was Intro to Philosophy (MWF 9-9.50, Orson Spencer Hall Auditorium, Professor Peter Y. Windt).
+Sitting in that crowded auditorium with several hundred students I found what I was looking for.
+This led to grad school at Villanova and Emory, then a motley procession of jobs in Georgia, Connecticut (first time), Pennsylvania, New Jersey, and Connecticut again (one more time).I love the students at Western and I look forward to seeing the philosophy and humanistic studies programs here become everything they deserve.